Home Reports UK Beauty Shopify Ecommerce Industry Report

 Key Takeaways

-An average engagement rate of only 0.0086% signals severely low on-site audience interaction, suggesting that traffic quality and user experience improvements are urgent priorities for UK Beauty merchants.
+An average engagement rate of just 0.008% signals severely low audience interaction across channels, suggesting that content relevance and on-site experience require urgent strategic attention.

 Get a monthly email when this data is updated